stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/FMC/FMC_SDRAM_DataMemory/readme.txt

     - use "stm32f4xx_flash_extsdram.icf" as linker file (under Project\STM32F4xx_StdPeriph_Templates\EWARM)
     - uncomment "#define DATA_IN_ExtSDRAM " in the "system_stm32f4xx.c" file

- <li> RIDE
-    - In the Application options -> script menu, set "Use Default Script File" to "No" and use "stm32f4xx_flash_extsdram.ld" as Script File.
-    - uncomment "#define DATA_IN_ExtSDRAM " in the "system_stm32f4xx.c" file

-<li> TASKING
-    -In the project properties window, select C/C++ Build->settings node then the  "Linker->Script file"  and use "stm32f4xx_extsdram.lsl" as Script File.
-    - uncomment "#define DATA_IN_ExtSDRAM " in the "system_stm32f4xx.c" file

  <li> TrueSTUDIO
     - In the project properties window, select 'C/C++ Build'->settings node then the 'C Linker'->General node and use "stm32f4xx_flash_extsdram.ld" as Script File